 Top Topics to Discuss with Your Veterinarian at a Checkup

-A visit with your vet is a chance to talk about all aspects of your pet’s health.
+A vet visit with your cat is a chance to talk about all aspects of your pet’s health.
 Jot down a list before you go and include notes on any unusual changes noticed, including behaviour, diet, or appearance.
 A list will help you to make the most of your visit!

 Dogs and cats get a lot of benefit from an annual physical exam by a veterinarian.
 This visit with the doctor is a preventive step that is important in a long and healthy life.
 Regular exams may also catch early warning signs of before health conditions become apparent to you.

 - New pet info – There’s a lot of information to share when bringing your new pet to the veterinarian.
 Office staff will register your pet’s information and your veterinarian will collect important details about your new pet’s history.

 - Overall health – During the exam, the veterinarian will screen your pet for overall health and ask you about your pet’s habits and activity level.
 This is a good chance to ask about anything unusual you have noticed- remember to check your notes.